Costeer/101st-Wiki/content/101st Basic Training Program/Section 3.md

 #### Sit-Rep Example:

-**Deployment Leader**: *“I need your squad to move over to the left flank of Echo and approach the point from the rear”*
+Deployment Leader: *“I need your squad to move over to the left flank of Echo and approach the point from the rear”*

 **Fireteam Leader**: “*Seen, moving now”*